br3ndonland/udacity-fsnd/3-back-end/rdb-sql.md

 ### 4.05.
 Create Table and Types

-> User-facing code doesn't *usually- create new tables.
+> User-facing code doesn't *usually* create new tables.

 Normally when creating an application, the database is created up front.